lateef-salami/ecopath/pages/team.md

 widgets2:
 - image: gbenga-hussein.jpg
   title: Gbenga Hussein, CFO
   text: 'Gbenga is a chartered accountant and an associate member of the <a href="https://portal.citn.org/" target="_blank">Chartered Institute of Taxation of Nigeria</a>.
-He has skills in financial management, strategy and change management, and experience in financial services, manufacturing and construction industries.
+He is an expert in financial management, strategy and change management.
 Gbenga worked with Sunflag Nigeria Limited, Haggai Mortgage Bank and Slava-Yeditepe Construction Group where he was the Head of Accounts.
-As a consultant, he has designed business development solutions for First Bank of Nigeria, Central Bank of Nigeria, Guaranty Trust Bank, Stanbic IBTC Bank, West Africa Ports Services, MainOne and Serve Consulting, to name a few.
-Gbenga is an enthusiastic person with a passion for human capital development - he coaches young people from disadvantaged backgrounds to help them realise their potential.'
+As a consultant, he has designed business development solutions for First Bank of Nigeria, Central Bank of Nigeria, Guaranty Trust Bank, and Stanbic IBTC Bank, to name a few.'
 - image: philip-ishaku.jpg
   title: Philip Ishaku, CTO
   text: 'Philip Ishaku is an office equipment and automation professional with more than 15 years of experience.
 Philip’s academic background is in Electrical Engineering (Higher National Diploma from Federal Polytechnic, Mubi, Nigeria, 2001).
 He is experienced in working with duplicators, photocopiers, printers and multi-function printers, and with brands like Xerox, HP, Ricoh, Sharp and Kyocera.'